raganwald-deprecated/homoiconic/2008-12-1/keep_your_privates_to_yourself.md

 This works. if we want to group several methods and declarations together, we can create an anonymous module inside of a class.
 It is one of `Foo`'s ancestors, but it is not part of `Foo`'s API.
 Now we have a recipe for breaking classes into private parts.

+If you find `include(Module.new do...end)` looks awkward, we can fix that:

+	class Module

+	  def anonymous_module(&block)
+	    self.send :include, Module.new(&block)
+	  end

+	end

+	class Acronym

+	  anonymous_module do

+	    def fubar
+	      'fubar'
+	    end

+	    def snafu
+	      'snafu'
+	    end

+	  end

+	end

 More about Anonymous Modules
 ---